wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 Clearly the database was not prepared for the load.

-I started looking for some ways to better control the load.
-I knew that I could increase the number of connections as well as vertically scale the database, but this solution was only good if you have a predictable load that you can adjust your database for.
-It doesn't solve the problem in situations like my load test test, where the database is hit unexpectedly with a high load of requests.

-I needed something to efficiently handle connections to the database as well as graceful handling of unexpected load to avoid runtime errors.

-I came across connection pooling: a method for efficiently re-using database connections.

-Although connection pooling didn't originally answer my question into controlling concurrent database load, it still seemed like a good idea.

-So I implemented it.

-Surprisingly (or not) a nice side-effect of better connection management is that you get more control on how your dabase is accessed, which indirectly helps you manage the load.
-As soon as I started using connection pooling my runtime errors started going away.
+So I started to look for ways to improve connection management to the database, and I came across pg_bouncer, a connection pooling service for Postgres.

+Although pg_bouncer would not directly solve my problem with the increased load, it would reduce database load by effeciently re-using database connections.
+As soon as I implemented it, all my errors went away.

-In this blog I get into the nitty gritty of connection pooling: what it is, how it works, and the different approaches you can take.
+In this blog post I explain the concept of connection pooling and go into the specifics of pg_bouncer.
+At the end I show a couple of examples of how to deploy this service.

-On the second half of the post I include step by step guides on how to setup pgbouncer locally and in kubernetes.

 ## What is connection Pooling?
 Open a connection.
 Run the queries.
 Close the connection.
 Repeat.
 This is the process a client goes through to run a queries in a database.